PabloGolobaro/PabloGolobaro/README.md

 Senior Golang Developer with 4+ years of commercial experience building scalable, production-grade backend systems.
 I focus on distributed architectures and high-availability services that follow [12-Factor App](https://12factor.net/) principles, with deep expertise in database design, system architecture, and operational reliability.

 My background is rooted in **FinTech — payments and transactional systems**, where correctness, low latency, and resilience under load are non-negotiable.
 I have hands-on experience designing event-driven architectures and durable workflows for mission-critical services.
+I'm a strong advocate of **Domain-Driven Design** as a foundation for building software that mirrors the business it serves.

 I work in an AI-augmented development workflow, using agentic tools (Claude, Cursor) to ship faster without compromising on code quality.